 *** Sabre wielded a sword and a “flintlock laser” – a futuristic example of a trend toward exploiting nostalgia by packaging high-tech weaponry in old-fashioned, even historical, casings.

-*** Sabre’s 1978 graphic novel began in Florida in the year 2020.
-He was rebelling against an authoritarian regime which had risen to power in the aftermath of a global apocalypse caused by poverty, famine, disease, nuclear accidents and periodic terrorist attacks.
+*** Sabre’s 1978 graphic novel began in Florida in January of the year 2020.
+He was rebelling against an authoritarian regime which had risen to power in the aftermath of a global apocalypse caused by disease, nuclear accidents, poverty, famine and periodic terrorist attacks.

 *** Killraven’s original series ended just as the Freemen were on the verge of an adventure in what was left of Disney World in 2020.